malachyfernandez/SkipScroll/README.md

 # SkipScroll

 Instantly jump to real Google search results using just your keyboard.
-Press J and K to scroll smarter, skip clutter, and browse faster

----

-Tired of scrolling through image boxes, video panels, and random sidebars just to get to the *actual* search results on Google?

 **SkipScroll** makes navigating Google search results fast and easy.
 Just press **J** to jump down, **K** to jump up — no more clicking or scrolling.